James IV of Scotland: Military

-The Margaret, built at Leith and launched in 1506, weighed around 600-700 tons, was armed with four falconets, a cannon, and twenty-one other guns, and cost the king an estimated £8,000 - more than a quarter of his annual income.
+The Margaret, built at Leith and launched in 1506, weighed around 600–700 tons, was armed with four falconets, a cannon and twenty-one other guns, and cost the king an estimated £8,000 — more than a quarter of his annual income.
 The carrack Great Michael was the largest warship of its time.
 Built at Newhaven and launched in 1511, it measured between 150 ft and 180 ft in length, weighed around 1,000 tons, and was supposed to have cost around £30,000.
-Armed with twenty-four bronze cannon and three basilisks, it marked a shift in design as it was designed specifically to carry a main armament of heavy artillery.
-The navy's core of four large ships (the Treasurer, the Margaret, the James, and the Michael) were supported by a number of smaller craft and privately-owned merchant ships.
+Armed with twenty-four bronze cannons and three basilisks, it marked a shift in design as it was designed specifically to carry a main armament of heavy artillery.
+The navy's core of four large ships (the Treasurer, the Margaret, the James and the Michael) were supported by a number of smaller craft and privately owned merchant ships.

-James IV also took an enthusiastic interest in artillery from the early years of his reign.
-In 1507 he shot some ‘great guns’ at Holyrood Abbey with three of his gunners, and the following year it is recorded that he held shooting matches with hand culverins in the great halls of Holyrood Palace and Stirling Castle.
-James also took a culverin to stalk deer in the park of Falkland Palace, and shot at sea birds with one from a row boat off the Isle of May.
-James IV imported guns, shot and powder from France, and in 1511 the royal gun foundry was moved from Stirling Castle to Edinburgh Castle, where Scots, Dutch, and French gunmakers worked under the master gunner, Robert Borthwick, in what was the earliest significant foundry for producing large bronze guns in the British Isles.
+Like his grandfather and father, James IV also took an enthusiastic interest in artillery, and from early in his reign he added to James III's French train of artillery.
+In 1507 he shot some "great guns" at Holyrood Abbey with three of his gunners, and the following year it is recorded that he held shooting matches with hand culverins in the great halls of Holyrood Palace and Stirling Castle.
+James also took a culverin to stalk deer in the park of Falkland Palace and shot at sea birds with one from a row boat off the Isle of May.
+James IV imported guns, shot and powder from France, and in 1511 the royal gun foundry was moved from Stirling Castle to Edinburgh Castle, where Scots, Dutch, German, and French gunmakers worked under the master gunner, Robert Borthwick, in what was the earliest significant foundry for producing large bronze guns in the British Isles.
 Their output included guns for the Michael, and the Seven Sisters, a set of cannons captured by the English at Flodden.
-James's artillery also included arquebus à croc (mounted heavy arquebuses), hand culverins, and falconets.
+James's artillery also included arquebus à croc (mounted heavy arquebuses), hand culverins and falconets.